marialuquea/Train_Controller_Ada-SPARK/README.md

-# A Train controller written in Ada-SPARK.
+# A Train controller written in Ada-SPARK

 * Uses Preconditions and Postconditions in order to create a safety critical system
 * Compiles at SPARK gold level guaranteeing the absence of run time errors